YBArd/ERC721A_Mint_Demo/README.md

 ### Part 1

-Make `ERC20` token called `COIN`.
+Make an `ERC20` token called `COIN`.
 In your contract, make it so that the owner can `enable/disable transfers` of `Coin`.
 Test this contract in TypeScript or Javascript in Hardhat.

 ### Part 2